perfectline/validates_email/README.markdown

 #### I18n

+The error message will be looked up according to the standard ActiveModel::Errors scheme.
+For the above Unicorn class this would be:

+ * activemodel.errors.models.unicorn.attributes.email_address.email
+ * activemodel.errors.models.unicorn.email
+ * activemodel.errors.messages.email
+ * errors.attributes.email_address.email
+ * errors.messages.email

-The default error message `is not a valid email address`.
+A default errors.messages.email of `is not a valid email address` is provided.
-You can pass the `:message => "my custom error"` option to your validation to define your own, custom message.
+You can also pass the `:message => "my custom error"` option to your validation to define your own custom message.

 ## Authors